Configuring connection to the WebSphere MQ native server in a properties file

 default.hostname=localhost default.port=7777 default.channel=DEFAULT.SVRCONN test.hostname=localhost test.port=7778 test.channel=QM_TEST.SVRCONN |

-also supports the optional userID
+The mq.properties also supports the optional userID,

-properties, which are required only
+password, and CCSID properties, which are required only

 for authentication.
 For example: